 Successfully complete 48 credits in the required areas of study.
-Successfully complete the Capstone: Research Paper.
-Fulfill financial and library obligations.
+A minimum of 8 courses (24 credit hours) must be completed in residence.
+A thesis counts as residency credit.

 Maintain a 2.5 grade point average for the total course of study